-Limits the rate of recovering overpayments from monthly payments to the lesser of (1) the monthly payment, or (2) 10 percent of a recipient's monthly income.
-Permits a higher or lower adjustment at the request of the recipient subject to the agreement of the Commissioner of Social Security.
+1984 (Public Law 98-369, enacted July 18).
+Limits the rate of recovering overpayments from monthly payments to the lesser of (1) the monthly payment or (2) 10 percent of a recipient's monthly income.
+Permits a higher or lower adjustment at the request of the recipient subject to the agreement of the Commissioner.
 The limit does not apply if fraud, willful misrepresentation, or concealment of material information was involved on the part of the recipient or spouse in connection with the overpayment.